AkramMirghasemi/AkramMirghasemi/README.md

 - 👋 Hi, I’m @AkramMirghasemi
 - 👀 I’m interested in Machin Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machin Learning and Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machin Learning and Data Science projects
-- 📫 How to reach me ...
+- 📫 How to reach me: mirghasemi.ak@gmail.com

 <!---
 AkramMirghasemi/AkramMirghasemi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.